CeliaLyu/blockchain/README.md

 **Documents Description**

-- `[report]SoK.pdf`: The PDF version of our group report, titled "Survey on the Fundamentals, the Applications and the Security of Mainstream Cross-Chain Communication Protocols".
+- `Cross-Chain Communication Protocols`: It contains `[report]SoK.pdf` which is a PDF version of our group report titled.

-- `RockPaperScissors_SmartContract_Solidity`: It contains `README.md`, `RockPaperScissors.sol`, and a presentation video of how this smart contract works in Etherum.
+- `RockPaperScissors_SmartContract_Solidity`: It contains `README.md` and `RockPaperScissors.sol` which is the codes of this smart contract in Solidity.